orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 </div>

 +++
-### Benefits:
+## Benefits:
-* performance improvements
+* Performance improvements
 * The ability to easily use components developed in other languages
-* Extensible types provided by a class library.
+* Extensible types provided by a class library
 * Language features such as inheritance, interfaces, and overloading for OOP
-* Support for explicit free threading that allows creation of multithreaded
+* Supports explicit free threading that allows creation of multithreaded
-* Support for structured exception handling
+* Supports structured exception handling
-* Support for custom attributes
+* Supports custom attributes
 * Garbage collection
 * Use of delegates instead of function pointers